Thomas Boswall Beach

-Colonel Thomas Boswall Beach CMG CBE (28 May 1866 – 3 April 1941) was British Army officer during the South African War and First World War.
+Colonel Thomas Boswall Beach CMG CBE (28 May 1866 – 3 April 1941) was a British Army officer during the South African War and First World War.

 Life

 Born at Brompton on 28 May 1866, the elder son of the Rev. Canon W. R. Beach, Chaplain to the Forces, and was educated at Bloxham School (1880–84) and at King's College Hospital, where he gained the Warneford Scholarship and worked under Joseph Lister.
 He took the M.R.C.S., L.R.C.P. in 1899 and, after serving as house-physician at King's, entered the Army as surgeon in 1891, passing first both into and out of Netley.
 There he gained the Herbert Prize allotted to the best man of the term and the Montefiore Medal and Prize for Military Surgery.
 He was the brother of William Henry Beach.